 When you identify what you’re doing to make a difference, you and your team can prioritize the 20 percent of work that generates the best results.
 Doing so also cuts out your least effective strategies.
 This saves people from the “trial and error” process which can expend too much energy on efforts that aren’t as valuable to your cause.

-Vilfredo Pareto, a political scientist and economist, conceptualized the Pareto Principle at the turn of the twentieth century.
+Italian economist Vilfredo Pareto, a political scientist, conceptualized the Pareto Principle at the turn of the twentieth century.
 First, Pareto noticed 20 percent of his peas thrived and produced 80 percent of his overall crop.
 Next, he applied this concept to wealth distribution.
-He found 20 percent of the Italian population owned 80 percent of the country’s wealth.
-Oddly enough, the notion applies to nearly every circumstance regarding input and output.
+He found that 80% of the land in Italy was owned by 20% of the Italian people.
+The principle applies beyond peas and land in Italy, the notion applies to nearly every circumstance regarding inputs and outputs.
 For instance, 20 percent of the hardest working team members receive 80 percent of all raises or 20 percent of all customers account for 80 percent of sales.
 While the figures don’t have to be exactly 80/20, the idea is that the percentages are extremely disproportionate.

 In 1941, Dr. Joseph Juran applied Pareto’s Principle to business and operations management.
 Like Pareto, he found “For many phenomena, 80% of consequences stem from 20% of the causes.”
 Because of this, he adapted the idea into a universal law that acknowledged focused effort on the top 20 percent of an input results in an 80 percent better outcome.
 He used this theory to refine production processes, manage quality control, and greatly improve businesses’ products.
 Over time, the idea circulated throughout small businesses, gained traction, and is still popular among entrepreneurs today.